FullMetalAnna/API-/README.md

-# Fetching APIs from Github Gists
+# Fetching API from Github Gists

 Using the API below, which will fetch Github gists, display each user’s avatar (owner.avatar_url) and files name (files.xxx) in a list.